mglantz/advanced-networking-workshop/labs/lab-2/README.md

 </details>

 ### 2.7.3 Using the config module to load dynamic config files into devices
 Now it's time to review how we can use the powerful templating language jinja to dynamically create configuration, which we load using the config module.
-Basically, a template allows us to refer to things such as variables and features such as loops, to effectively create multiple variants of a network device configuration file out of a single template.
+Basically, a template allows us to use things variables and features such as loops, to effectively create multiple variants of a network device configuration file out of a single template.

 Example template file:
 ```